kloverde/jquery-RestrictedTextField/README.md

 ## Features

 * Prevent invalid keystrokes or catch a validation failure event to handle it as you wish
-* Endlessly extendible:  Define your own types
+* Endlessly extendible:  define your own types
 * Features 23 built-in types:

 1. Alpha strings